 Traffic Monsoon in a nutshell:

-Option 1: You can join the network and click on ads being run by other members as I understand it, stay on the sites those ads go to for at least 30 seconds (less time means less money earned) and make pennies which ad up.
+You could have joined the network and click on ads being run by other members as I understand it, stay on the sites those ads go to for at least 30 seconds (less time means less money earned) and make pennies which ad up.

-Option 2: You can run your own ads and possibly get leads from people from within the network.
+You could run your own ads and possibly get leads from people from within the network.
 I admit this is a possibility to earn money with.

 Option 5: Or you can become a Traffic Monsoon affiliate and earn 10% for services purchased by your referrals within the program.